diepulp/SDEV372/README.md

 # Project Description
 The project is intended to provide Computer Science students with the list of books in the field of study.
-The Web API will provide with the access to the list of books constructed from the references to the popular websites.
+The Web API will provide the access to the list of books constructed from the references to the popular websites.